minhtr05/obsidian/Economics/Year 12 - Unit 3/International Competiveness.md

-adding some stuff in here to check sync!

-and here be the danger

 #### Definition
 The degree to which a country can produce goods and services which meet the [[International Competiveness#Test Of International Markets|Test Of International Markets]], while simultaneously maintaining and expanding the real incomes of its people over the long term.